adrianbienias/osems/README.md

 ## TODOs

-- [ ] Separate templates page
-  - Separate templates API endpoints from newsletters
+- [ ] Move API handlers from Next.js api/ to modules' routes
-  - Assign templates to lists (confirmation templates) and newsletters
+- [ ] Move unit tests next to files they concern
-- [ ] Handle autoresponders
+- [ ] Remove `isSending` column in `Newsletters` and use `sending_status` similar to autoresponders
+- [ ] Rename `Sending` table to `NewsletterLogs`
+- [ ] Use list pickers for selecting lists on Newsletter creation page
+- [ ] Improve UI layout (currently columns' width is too fluid)
+- [ ] Add toast for quick notifications e.g. after saving edited changes
 - [ ] Dockerize the app
+- [ ] Measure performance depending on the dataset size
+- [ ] Create a landing page with waiting list for a video course on building the app
+- [ ] Add fully fledged documentation
+  - [Docusaurus](https://docusaurus.io/)
+  - [Nextra](https://nextra.site/)
-- [ ] Record demo video showing how to use OSEMS
+- [ ] Record demo video showing how OSEMS works and how to use it
 - [ ] Handle resubscribing (signup again after unsubscribing)
   - Place resubscribe button on the unsubscribe page
 - [ ] Create a landing page with waiting list for a cloud version
-- [ ] Add fully fledged documentation
-  - [Docusaurus](https://docusaurus.io/)
-  - [Nextra](https://nextra.site/)

 ## Coding guidelines